sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 Mon Apr  1 14:10:43 1991 PST
 ```

-If time is not provided, then the current time is used.
+If `time` is not provided, then the current time is used.

-Note that `ctime()` interprets time for the local time zone of the computer on which the MOO server is running.
+Note that `ctime()` interprets `time` for the local time zone of the computer on which the MOO server is running.

 ##### MOO-Code Evaluation and Task Manipulation

 **Function: `raise`**

-raise -- raises code as an error in the same way as other MOO expressions, statements, and functions do
+raise -- raises `code` as an error in the same way as other MOO expressions, statements, and functions do

-none `raise` (code \[, str message \[, value\]\])
+`none` `raise` (`code` \[, str `message` \[, `value`\]\])

-Message, which defaults to the value of `tostr(code)`, and value, which defaults to zero, are made available to any `try`\-`except` statements that catch the error.
-If the error is not caught, then message will appear on the first line of the traceback printed to the user.
+`Message`, which defaults to the value of ``tostr(`code`)``, and `value`, which defaults to zero, are made available to any `try`\-`except` statements that catch the error.
+If the error is not caught, then `message` will appear on the first line of the traceback printed to the user.

 **Function: `call_function`**

-call\_function -- calls the built-in function named func-name, passing the given arguments, and returns whatever that function returns
+call\_function -- calls the built-in function named `func-name`, passing the given arguments, and returns whatever that function returns

-value `call_function` (str func-name, arg, ...)
+`value` `call_function` (str `func-name`, `arg`, ...)

-Raises `E_INVARG` if func-name is not recognized as the name of a known built-in function.
+Raises `E_INVARG` if `func-name` is not recognized as the name of a known built-in function.
 This allows you to compute the name of the function to call and, in particular, allows you to write a call to a built-in function that may or may not exist in the particular version of the server you're using.

 **Function: `function_info`**

 function\_info -- returns descriptions of the built-in functions available on the server

-list `function_info` (\[str name\])
+`list` `function_info` (\[str `name`\])

-If name is provided, only the description of the function with that name is returned.
-If name is omitted, a list of descriptions is returned, one for each function available on the server.
-Raised `E_INVARG` if name is provided but no function with that name is available on the server.
+If `name` is provided, only the description of the function with that name is returned.
+If `name` is omitted, a list of descriptions is returned, one for each function available on the server.
+Raised `E_INVARG` if `name` is provided but no function with that name is available on the server.

 Each function description is a list of the following form:

 ```
-{name, min-args, max-args, types
+{`name`, `min-args`, `max-args`, `types`
 ```

-where name is the name of the built-in function, min-args is the minimum number of arguments that must be provided to the function, max-args is the maximum number of arguments that can be provided to the function or `-1` if there is no maximum, and types is a list of max-args integers (or min-args if max-args is `-1`), each of which represents the type of argument required in the corresponding position.
+where `name` is the name of the built-in function, `min-args` is the minimum number of arguments that must be provided to the function, `max-args` is the maximum number of arguments that can be provided to the function or `-1` if there is no maximum, and `types` is a list of `max-args` integers (or `min-args` if `max-args` is `-1`), each of which represents the type of argument required in the corresponding position.
 Each type number is as would be returned from the `typeof()` built-in function except that `-1` indicates that any type of value is acceptable and `-2` indicates that either integers or floating-point numbers may be given.
 For example, here are several entries from the list:

 ```
 {"listdelete", 2, 2, {4, 0}}